-This document is intended to support Ubuntu server administrators and will aim to help you manage your network using the command line.
+This document is intended to support Ubuntu server administrators and aims to help you manage your network using the command line.

 In order to identify the list of all network interfaces that are attached on your system, issue the command below :